ATLFlight/ATLFlightDocs/PX4.md

 Connect to the target via SSH (recommended) or ADB.

-Remove the following files (that may have been created from a previous run)
+Optionally, remove the following files (that may have been created from a previous run)
 ```
 sudo su
 cd /home/linaro
-rm ROMFS
+rm -rf log
-rm posix-configs
+rm -rf dataman
-rm test_data
+rm -rf rootfs
 ```

 Start the PX4 flight software as follows: